cgerold/vagrant-chef-server-client-setup/README.md

-# Vagrant Chef Server-Client-Setup [DRAFT]
+# Vagrant-Multi-Machine Chef Server-Client-Setup [DRAFT]

-The repository contains a Vagrant configuration that provides a local chef server-client-setup.
+The repository contains a Vagrant-Multi-Machine configuration that provides a local chef server-client-setup.

 ## Requirement